Rules of Thumb, Part 4.

-Any experienced investor will tell you that due diligence are two of the most important words in investing.
+Any experienced investor will tell you how significant it is to know how to conduct multifamily apartment due diligence.
 Due diligence is defined by Investopedia as the care a reasonable person should take before entering into an agreement or a transaction to another party.
 I learned the importance of due diligence soon after my first real estate blunder.

 As a rule of thumb, always perform the financial due diligence first.
 If the numbers don’t work out, then you didn’t waste any money or time on the property inspection or legal work.
 The majority of deals that don’t go to closing are because of the financial due diligence.
 We recommend a 30 day due diligence period for inspecting smaller properties, and at least 45 to 60 days for the larger properties.
 The due diligence period should not commence until you’ve received ALL the requested financial documents.
 This will motivate the seller to turn over all the records in a timely fashion so you can perform an accurate analysis of the property’s performance much more quickly.